yanchaoluo/STAT545-hw-Luo-Yanchao/hw3/hw3_Luo_yanchao.md

 | Oceania   |  2002|       79.74000|        1.5500000|
 | Oceania   |  2007|       80.71950|        0.9795000|

-Firstly, I calculate the mean of the lifeExp for certain years of different continents, then take difference to represent how is life expectancy changing over time on different continents.
+Firstly, I calculate the mean of the lifeExp for certain years of different continents, then I take their difference to represent how is life expectancy changing over time on different continents.

 **Plot**